 13 Weeks Pregnant – Your Body

 You may notice your breasts are not as tender.
-Morning sickness may disappear, and you will need fewer trips to the loo.
+Morning sickness may disappear, and you will need fewer trips to the toilet.

 During this trimester, your bump will become more obvious as your uterus begins to rise out of the pelvic area.
 You may feel an ache or pulling sensation in your tummy as the ligaments that support your uterus stretch.